MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/extension-key-vault.md

         Import-Certificate -FilePath "C:\certificates\BusinessCentralKeyVaultReader.cer" -CertStoreLocation Cert:\LocalMachine\My
         ```

+2. Give the service account used by the [!INCLUDE[server](../developer/includes/server.md) instance permission to access the certificates private key.

+    1. In the left pane of MMC, expand the **Certificates \(Local Computer\)** node, expand the **Personal** node, and then select the **Certificates** subfolder.

+    2. In the right pane, right-click the certificate, select **All Tasks**, and then choose **Manage Private Keys**.

+    3. In the **Permissions** dialog box for the certificate, choose **Add**.

+    4. In the **Select Users, Computers, Service Accounts, or Groups** dialog box, enter the name of the dedicated domain user account that is associated with [!INCLUDE[server](../developer/includes/server.md)], and then choose the **OK** button.

+    5. In the **Full Control** field, select **Allow**, and then choose the **OK** button.

-    2. Make a note of the certificate thumbprint because you'll need it in the next step.
+3. Make a note of the certificate thumbprint because you'll need it in the next step.
 For instructions on getting the thumbprint using the MMC snap-in, see [How to: Retrieve the Thumbprint of a Certificate](/dotnet/framework/wcf/feature-details/how-to-retrieve-the-thumbprint-of-a-certificate).

-2. Configure the server instance.
+4. Configure the server instance.

     Now, you'll configure App Key Vault settings on the server instance.
 You can use any of the following methods: